Esther Muchemi: Background

-Muchemi was born in Kenya and attended local schools for her primary and secondary education.
+Mūchemi was born in Kenya and attended local schools for her primary and secondary education.
 She graduated from the University of Nairobi with a Bachelor of Commerce degree.

-She then trained as an accountant and practiced as an auditor for twenty years, before striking out as an entrepreneur, on her own.
-She is also a Certified Public Accountant (CPA), with the Institute of Certified Public Accountants of Kenya.
+She trained as an accountant and practiced as an auditor for twenty years, before striking out as an entrepreneur on her own.

+She is also a certified public accountant (CPA) with the Institute of Certified Public Accountants of Kenya.

 Career

-For a period of 16 years, dating back to 1984, she was employed in the accounting industry as an auditor.
+Beginning in 1984, Muchemi was employed in the accounting industry as an auditor.
 In 2000, she quit her regular employment and opened a retail shop on Koinange Street, in downtown Nairobi, Kenya's capital city, selling Safaricom sim-cards and airtime.
 Over the years she slowly expanded her empire into an investment group with nearly a dozen businesses.

 Samchi Group

-Muchemi organizes her businesses under the umbrella known as the Samchi Group of Companies.
-The group includes: (a) Samchi Telecommunications Limited (b) Jumbo Communications Limited (c) Forward Airtime Limited and (d) Mergut Limited.
-These first four are all in the telecommunications sector.
+Mūchemi organizes her businesses under the umbrella known as the Samchi Group of Companies.
+The group includes Samchi Telecommunications Limited, Jumbo Communications Limited, Forward Airtime Limited, and Mergut Limited, all in the telecommunications sector.

-Other companies in the group are: (e) Samchi Credit Limited, a microfinance company (f) Samchi Heights Limited, a real estate development company (g) After 40 Hotel Limited, located along Biashara Street in Nairobi (h) El-Roi Plaza, a shopping arcade located along Tom Mboya Street in Nairobi (i) Heavenly Wings Limited, a restaurant within El-Roi Plaza and (j) a virtual office company called Space International Limited.
-In 2018, the Samchi Group employed a total of 560 individuals.
+Other companies in the group are Samchi Credit Limited, a microfinance company; Samchi Heights Limited, a real estate development company; After 40 Hotel Limited, along Biashara Street in Nairobi; El-Roi Plaza, a shopping arcade along Tom Mboya Street in Nairobi; Heavenly Wings Limited, a restaurant in El-Roi Plaza; and a virtual office company called Space International Limited.
+In 2018, the Samchi Group employed a total of 560 people.

 Other considerations

-In 2017, Muchemi was the recipient of the 2017 Global Inspirational Women Leadership Award, awarded by the Centre for Economic and Leadership Development.
-She received the award at The 2017 South America–Africa–Middle East–Asia Women Summit, held in Dubai, United Arab Emirates.
-In the same year, she was inducted into Amazon’s 100 Global Women Leaders Hall of Fame.
+In 2017, Mūchemi was the recipient of the 2017 Global Inspirational Women Leadership Award, awarded by the Centre for Economic and Leadership Development.
+She received the award at the 2017 South America–Africa–Middle East–Asia Women Summit, held in Dubai, United Arab Emirates.
+In the same year, she was inducted into "Amazon's 100 Global Women Leaders Hall of Fame".